vrchatapi/vrchatapi.github.io/UserAPI/FriendRequest.md

 A notification info.

-!> Once we update the notification API things will be more clear
+This is probably used to tell the client to send the actual notification to the user, still has to test.

 Field | Type | Description
 ------|------|------------
 id | string | Notification ID
-senderUserId | string | the sender (current user) receiverUserId | string | the receiver (user that got the friend request) type | string | unknown, always `friendRequest` jobName | string | unknown, always `write_notification` jobColor | string | unknown, always `blue`
+senderUserId | string | the sender (current user) receiverUserId | string | the receiver (user that got the friend request) type | string | the notification type, always `friendRequest` jobName | string | what to do, always `write_notification` jobColor | string | unknown, always `blue`